rabrahm/UAI-Physics-Astro/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at the [Faculty of Engineering and Sciences](https://ingenieria.uai.cl/) and the [Faculty of Liberal Arts](https://artesliberales.uai.cl/) of [Universidad Adolfo Ibáñez](https://www.uai.cl/).
+We  carry our fundamental research in various areas of Physics and Astrophysics, such as experimental and theoretical condensed matter, experimental and theoretical high energy physics, planetary sciences.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >